77Rev/77Rev/README.md

 # Welcome 👋

 ## 🌱 About me
-I am an assistant researcher.
+I'm a research assistant.
 My specialisation is mostly theoretical particle physics, my current research area is related to heavy ion collisions.

 I have a STEM focused discord server.
 You may contact me on discord to ask for an invite.